-The factsheet has been developed that contains information for parents and carers that:
+The factsheet has been developed by the Department of Health and Safer Care Victoria and contains information for parents and carers that:

 - if a child is unwell, even with the mildest symptoms, they must stay home

-- if a child has any of the listed symptoms of coronavirus (COVID-19), however mild, they should be tested
+- if a child has any of the listed symptoms of coronavirus (COVID-19), however mild, they will be sent home and should be tested

 - a child must stay at home until they are symptom-free, even if their COVID-19 test is negative

 - children do not need a medical certificate before returning to school.

 Face masks in Victoria

 Updated: 29 November